phylotastic/phylotastic/outreach/portal_screencast/screencast_script.md

 If we load all the pictures, which I'll skip, we'll get something like this-- an excellent way to illustrate the repeated evolution of aquatic mammals.

 (workflow) Finally, the last workflow begins by naming a group or "taxon", and then specifying a subset.
+I'll enter Hominoidea and select "known genomes".
+The subsequent steps of getting a tree and displaying it are the same.

 My name is Arlin.
 On behalf of the rest of the phylotastic team, I'd like to thank you for listening.
 If you have a comment or question, just go to bitly slash phylofeedback.